Finance is a decision-oriented discipline that is complex, challenging and dynamic.

 Apply for the Diploma for Graduates (DipGrad) through the Dunedin campus in 2023Apply Now

 Apply for the Master of Accounting and Finance (MAccFin) through the Dunedin campus in 2023Apply Now

 Apply for the Master of Commerce (MCom) through the Dunedin campus in 2023Apply Now

 Apply for the Master of Finance (MFinc)Apply Now

 Apply for the Postgraduate Diploma in Commerce (PGDipCom) through the Dunedin campus in 2023Apply Now

 Why study Finance?

-There are no required subjects to study finance at Otago.
-But students who choose finance usually have an interest in making decisions about how to manage and allocate money and resources.
-It’s helpful if you’ve studied economics, accounting, mathematics or statistics at school, but these are not essential.
+There are no required subjects for studying Finance at Otago, but students who choose Finance usually have an interest in making decisions about managing and allocating money and resources.
+It’s helpful if you’ve studied Economics, Accounting, Mathematics or Statistics at school, but these are not essential.

 Explore your study options further.
 Refer to enrolment information found on the following qualification pages.